TurboWarp/docs/docs/website/turbowarp-blocks.md

 TurboWarp has a section of blocks that allows you to use certain features previously not accessible to Scratch projects.

+NEW: TurboWarp now supports unsandboxed extensions which add new blocks! https://extensions.turbowarp.org/

 ## is compiled? and is TurboWarp? {#is-compiled}

 ![is compiled?](./assets/is-compiled.svg)